noelroy/data-structures-and-algorithms/algorithms/sliding-window/README.md

 * Helps convert a O(n^2) solution to O(n*k) solution

 How to recognise:
-* On continuous sequence of elements
+* On continuous sequence of elements.
+Eg: array, string etc
 * Asks for min, max, shortest, longest, contained

 Question Variants